jamiepine/prismix/readme.md

 }
 ```
 The order of your input files effects how overrides are considered, the later inputs take priority over the earlier inputs.

-The default `output` value is `prisma/schema.prisma` and Prisma encourages you to keep is as such, especially if you want to use `prisma format`.
+The default `output` value is `prisma/schema.prisma` (it can be omitted from the config) and Prisma encourages you to keep is as such, especially if you want to use `prisma format`.

-2. Add the `npx prismix` command as a prefix to your `package.json` scripts.
+3. Add the `npx prismix` command as a prefix to your `package.json` scripts.
 ```json
 {
   "name": "my-app",